Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 Next, we remove all stop words from the review comments.
 A stop word is a commonly used word (such as “the”, “a”, “an”, “in”) that we would like to ignore.
 The reason is for this is that they take up valuable processing time, but are not very relevant to the classification task at hand.
-For this, we can remove them easily, by storing a list of words that you consider to be stop words.
+We can remove them easily by simply maintaing a list of words that are considered to be stop words.

-Lastly, we stem all the words in our review comments as well.
+Additionally, we stem all the words in our review comments as well.
 Stemming is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form.
 E.g. A stemming algorithm reduces the words “fishing”, “fished”, and “fisher” to the root word, “fish”.
 The Natural Language Toolkit (NLTK) in python has a list of stopwords stored in 16 different languages, as well as a stemmer implementation we can make use of.